mattearly/dmpower/README.md

 * Walk through the prompts to create a full character _by the book_
     * Save & Load Working
-    * Levels 1 to 20.
-Leveling up works so you can manage a character over time and on the fly - you can't break the D&D book rules within the standard context of the command line interface.
+    * Levels 1 to 20 available.
+Leveling up works so you can manage a character over time and on the fly!
+    * Unbreakable standard rules (unless you are the dm) - you can't break the D&D book rules within the standard context of the command line interface - unless you go to edit character and then put in the password.
+Wonder what it is?
+Start digging through code, its hardcoded in there lol.
+Change it if you want before compiling.
     * Versatile starting stat point options: 4d6 drop lowest, 3d6 legit, standard set (15, 14, 13, 12, 10, 8)
-    * Has All **Classes, Races, Level Up Paths, Spell Slots, Feats, Skills, Proficiencies, Backgrounds** EVERY Class and Race option (yes I put a lot of time into this program) from three official 5th edition books
+    * All **Classes, Races, Level Up Paths, Spell Slots, Feats, Skills, Proficiencies, Backgrounds** (yes I put a lot of time into this program) from three official 5th edition books
         1. Player's Handbook
         2. Dungeon Master's Guide (adds evil paladin paths and a few others)
         3. Sword Coast Adventurer's Guide (adds class archetype paths, backgrounds, and a few other things)